Kentucky Harmony Singers of the Housewife Training School in Fulton, KY(start date: 1923 - end date: 19??)

 Their performances were initially a fund-raising effort for the building of the Housewives Training School for Colored girls and women, located in Fulton.
 The school taught the students how to be good wives, including the art of homemaking.
 Four of the singing group members were students.
 Funds from their later performances were used to pay for a dormitory and industrial department.

 Articles about the group first appeared in Illinois newspapers in 1923, and for the next 13 years there were announcements and articles in an array of town newspapers.
-In the 1930s, the group was singing as a quartet to audiences with close to 1,000 attendees.
+In the 1930s and 1940s, the group was singing as a quartet to audiences with close to 1,000 attendees.